cesaro/steroids/src/pta/notes.rst

 Pointer Analysis
 ================

-This folder contains an inter-procedural, flow-sensitive points-to analysis.
+This folder contains an inter-procedural, flow-insensitive points-to analysis.
 This document describes the goals of the analysis, how to use it as well as how it is implemented.